Affiliate links on Android Authority may earn us a commission. Learn more.

 Google Nest Audio

 The Google Nest Audio is the smart speaker you should trust, or at least that’s what Google hopes.
 This pillow-shaped smart speaker succeeds the original Google Home, and is affordable, versatile, and approachable.
 The Nest Audio doesn’t sound like a hi-fi sound system, because it’s not trying to be one.
-Instead, the Google Nest Audio is an accessible smart speaker for everyone.
-Let’s see how the Nest Audio holds up in the real world, and how it differs from the latest generation of the Amazon Echo, in our Google Nest Audio review.
+Instead, the Nest Audio is intended to be an accessible smart speaker for everyone.
+Let’s see how it holds up in the real world — and how it differs from the latest generation of the Amazon Echo — in our review.